cepheus-info/knowledgebase/java/reactive/multi-thread-in-java.md

 ### 5.1.
 Future

 Future is a placeholder for a result that will be available in the future.
+Future was introduced in Java 5.

 ```java
 public class FutureExample {